Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

-As a future prospect, in order to extract completely the $\sigma_{\pi K}$-term from data in a a robust and precise way, one would need~\cite{Gasser:2000wv}: \begin{itemize} \item A data driven determination of $F_{CD}^{+}$, like the one we have just obtained here from a dispersive sum rule using our CFD as input. \item A determination of the remainder $\Delta^{CD}_{\pi K}$.
+As a future prospect, in order to extract completely the $\sigma_{\pi K}$-term from data in a robust and precise way, one would need~\cite{Gasser:2000wv}: \begin{itemize} \item A data-driven determination of $F_{CD}^{+}$, like the one we have just obtained here from a dispersive sum rule using our CFD as input. \item A determination of the remainder $\Delta^{CD}_{\pi K}$.
 Remember this has been made small on purpose, by choosing the Cheng-Dashen point.
-The best calculation is that of \cite{Frink:2002ht}, based on NLO ChPT, where, depending on the choice of $F^2$ the following values were found:
+The best calculation is that of \cite{Frink:2002ht}, based on NLO ChPT, that yields:

-Thus, these remainder estimates range between one and two orders of magnitude less than our $F^2F^+_{CD}$.
-In that work it has also been shown that, even though corrections can appear on each separated term, they cancel in the difference.
-This should keep on happening even for higher order corrections, so we think that the theoretical estimation of the smallness of this difference might be fairly reliable, even when we have seen that one of the terms in the difference is much larger than its NLO value.
+Thus, the remainder estimate is about two orders of magnitude less than our value $F_\pi^2F^+_{CD}=(1.6\pm0.64) m_\pi^2$.
+This is a consistency check that the use of the Cheng-Dashen point truly suppresses the remainder.
+In that work, it has also been shown that, even though corrections can appear on each separated term, they cancel in the difference.
+This should keep on happening even for higher-order corrections, so we think that the theoretical estimation of the smallness of this difference might be fairly reliable, even when we have seen that one of the terms in the difference is much larger than its NLO value.

-\item Calculate the $\Delta_{\sigma}$ difference.
+\item Calculate the $\Delta_{\sigma}$ difference dispersively.
 Remember this only concerns the scalar form factor evaluated at two different momentum transfers below threshold, where no further analytic structures exist and the dependence should be smooth.
-There is a NLO ChPT calculation, but we think it could also be obtained from data by using the coupled-channel MO formalism for the $\pipikk$ scalar form factor developed in \cite{Hoferichter:2012wf}.
+We think it could also be obtained from data by using the coupled-channel MO formalism for the $\pipikk$ scalar form factor developed in \cite{Hoferichter:2012wf}.
 Maybe it could even be possible to update some of the input used there with our CFD. \end{itemize}